 Any egg farmer may obtain their own CFIA grading license, which enables them to grade their own eggs and/or eggs from another producer.
+Once a license is obtained from the CFIA, an egg farmer must also apply for a grading license from EFA.
 Please contact the Canadian Food Inspection Agency directly to learn more.

 Alberta Agriculture and Forestry has a website dedicated to poultry, which houses a wide variety of information about industry-related issues, including resources specifically about raising chickens and raising small flocks in Alberta